andreallherrera/project-car-shop/README.md

 Install all the dependencies
  `npm install`

-You will need MongoDB for debugging this project, in case you don't have it on your CP I recommend you to follow this 2 steps in order to use MongoDB with Docker:
+You will need MongoDB for debugging this project, in case you don't have it on your PC I recommend you to follow this 2 steps in order to use MongoDB with Docker:
   * Download the MongoDB image:
     `docker pull mongo`
   * Create a container: